Almost non-negative scalar curvature on Riemannian manifolds conformal to tori: Introduction

-In this paper we study the conformal case of Conjecture \ref{MainConjecture}.
+In this paper we study Conjecture \ref{MainConjecture} using the conformal geometry implied by the resolution of the Yamabe problem.
 In particular we resolve the case where the sequence satisfying the hypotheses of Conjecture \ref{MainConjecture} is conformal to a uniformly controlled sequence of flat tori.
 We note that the lower bound on volume in Conjecture \ref{MainConjecture} is necessary to prevent collapsing, but is not as strong as the MinA condition, and specifically is not strong enough to prevent bubbling.
 In the conformal case we require an upper bound on an integral of a negative power of the conformal factor which will prevent collapsing.
 This condition is weaker than a uniform lower bound on the conformal factor but stronger than a lower bound on volume.

-Bubbling is the phenomenon by which a cylindrical bridge between a torus minus a ball and a bubble with the toplogy of a ball is formed with almost nonnegative scalar curvature, so that the bubble is not subject to the same topoligical rigidity like the rest of the torus.
-Hence the bubble is free to take on any geometry it wishes as long as the scalar curvature is almost non-negative.
-In the limit one expects the cylindrical bridge to contract to a point leaving the bubble to be attached to a flat torus at a point.
-This bubble in the limit could take on various nonnegative scalar geometries.
+Bubbling is the phenomenon by which a cylindrical bridge between a torus minus a ball and a bubble with the toplogy of a ball is formed with almost nonnegative scalar curvature.
+Since the bubble is separated from the rest of the torus thorugh the arbitrarily thin neck it is not subject to the same rigidity like the rest of the torus.
+Hence the bubble is free to take on any geometry it wishes as long as the scalar curvature is almost non-negative and in the limit one expects the cylindrical bridge to contract to a point leaving the bubble to be attached to a flat torus at a point.
 This is why one needs to either rule out these bubbles in a precise statement of the conjecture or locate and cut out these bubbles somehow.
-In the conformal case we will see that bubbling presents itself through singularities of the conformal factor where volume concentrates as in Example 3.5 of the author and Sormani \cite{Allen-Sormani-2}.
-Hence, we detect bubbling through a uniform integrability type condition which will not allow bubbling to occur along the sequence.
-We do note that this condition does allow for arbitrarily many bubbles to form as long as there overall size shrinks to zero in the limit so that the hypotheses of Theorem \ref{MainThm} are satisfied.
-This condition can be imposed for any dimension and can be used for the full conjecture when viewed through the conformal point of view.
-This condition shows up in both Theorem \ref{MainThm} and Theorem \ref{MainThm3}.